repodiscover/hnlmarcus.github.io/socy126.md

 What is the effect of student year (freshman/sophomore/etc.) on course grade?
 SOCY 126 draws impressively evenly from the full spectrum of the collegiate career.

-Figure 3

 And the mean course grades, by year in college?
-With dazzling, poetic symmetry, they are 87.3, 88.4, 88.4, 87.3.
+With dazzling, poetic symmetry, they are 87.3, 88.4, 88.4, 87.3!

-Let us hammer this point home:

-Figure 3